ketut-garjita/de-zoomcamp-2024/learning/module4/dbt.md

             error_after: {count: 6, period: hour}
 ```

-And here's how you would reference a source in a FROM clause:
+And here's how we would reference a source in a FROM clause:

 ```
 FROM {{ source('staging','yellow_tripdata') }}